Sheco/tech/README.md

 - Local IP Address:
 - Linux Distro name and version:

-In this directory, there's a file called names.txt, with that file:

-- View its contents
+Create a file called names.txt and paste the contents of the file in this repo into the file.

 - List all of the names, sorted.
 Save it in a file called "sorted-names.txt"
 - Sort the whole file, using the "Number" column as the sorting column.
-- Find a file named "password" and get its contents